-Social Studies The Social Studies experiences and outcomes are structured under three main organisers: People, Past Events and Societies People, Place and Environment People in Society, Economy, and Business The main aim of our Social Studies programme is to enable our pupils to study their own environment with a view to learning both from it and about it.
-The children develop an awareness of the world around them - both local and global.
-An inter-disciplinary topic based approach is used with three main topics covered per session.
-These are designed to provide our pupils with continuity, progression and balance throughout the seven years in primary school.
-Topics are planned in accordance with the Curriculum for Excellence, children's interests and choice, taking account of learning outcomes and skills development appropriate to the child's age and stage.
-Health and Well-being Health and Well-being is divided into physical, social and emotional health.
-Health and Well-being is at the centre of our school and our curriculum.
-Children are able to access learning with more ease when they are well in themselves.
-It is delivered across the curriculum through areas such as drama, art, PE, language, maths and moral education and we focus on specific needs of the children in relation to the SHANARRI well-being indicators all year round. - Physical Health explores physical factors in relation to our health and looking after ourselves e.g. exploring changes in the body, identifying ways of crossing the road safely and recognizing the harmful effects of smoking, alcohol, solvents and illegal drugs.
-This also encompasses our physical education. - Emotional Health explores emotions, feelings and relationships and how they affect our mental well-being e.g. learning to share and care for others and reflecting on experiences and ways of dealing with problems, e.g. loss, bullying, drug misuse.
-We create individual emotional well-being programmes for children who need it and have various different therapy options in school. - Social Health explores the interaction of the individual, the community and the environment in relation to health and safety e.g. dealing with litter, practicing personal safety strategies and exploring ways of helping the school to be a health promoting school.
+Good health and wellbeing is central to effective learning and preparation for successful independent living.
+Health and Wellbeing is divided into physical, social and emotional health.

+It is delivered across the curriculum through areas such as drama, art, PE, language, maths and moral education.

+- Physical Health explores physical factors in relation to our health and looking after ourselves e.g. exploring changes in the body, identifying ways of crossing the road safely and recognizing the harmful effects of smoking, alcohol, solvents and illegal drugs. - Emotional Health explores emotions, feelings and relationships and how they affect our mental well-being e.g. learning to share and care for others and reflecting on experiences and ways of dealing with problems, e.g. loss, bullying, drug misuse. - Social Health explores the interaction of the individual, the community and the environment in relation to health and safety e.g. dealing with litter, practicing personal safety strategies and exploring ways of helping the school to be a health promoting school.